FlyingWorkshop/FlyingWorkshop/README.md

 ### Hi there! 大家好! 👋🏽

 My name is Logan (罗根).
 Thanks for stopping by!
-As a reward, here are two cool graphs I made on Desmos of a complex eigenvalue differential system phase portrait:
+As a reward, here is a cool graphs I made on Desmos of a complex eigenvalue differential system phase portrait:
 <p align="center">
 <img src="https://github.com/FlyingWorkshop/Desmos-Creations/blob/main/complex_phase_spiral.gif" alt="Butterfly Network generation!"/>
 </p>